Ryazbeck/ygwifi/README.md

 # ygwifi

-### IoT WiFi and AP with REST API for Raspberry Pi - Python, Flask, Docker
+### Raspberry Pi IoT WiFi and AP Hotspot controller with REST API - Python, Flask, Docker

 Intended for Pi configuration via host portal such as a web server or captive portal hosted on a Raspberry Pi.

-I've only tested this on a Raspberry Pi Zero W.
+I've only tested this on a Raspberry Pi Zero W with [Hypriot](https://blog.hypriot.com/downloads/)

 Examples: